 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

-Brown University is known for its success of military students and is ranked 509 best in the nation for veterans.
 International students coming from approximately 47 different countries are enrolled at Brown University.
+You may want to commit to an ACT preparation class before you take the test since the average ACT score is 32.
 Go on a virtual tour to know more about Brown.

 Every student who is interested in Fine & Studio Arts needs to look into Providence College.
-Graduates of the Fine Art program earn around $37,552 in the first five years of working and $61,314 after their first five years of working.
+Providence College fine & studio arts students receive 13.1% more than the standard fine art grad.
 The location in a significant urban center is wonderful for scholars trying to find adequate chances for social networking, experience, and discovery.

 About 74.0% of Providence applicants send their SAT scores, which average about 1,135.
-This college is a good bang for the buck for students in Rhode Island.
+Providence has a remarkable student-to-faculty ratio of 11:1, so learners should have a lot of opportunities to network with their instructors.
 Get an idea of what campus life at Providence is like by enjoying some campus videos.

-By providing school funding to 89.0% of its undergraduates,this school makes it possible to avoid taking on too much debt.
-Salve Regina University has one of the best graduation rates in the nation, with 64.2% of students completing their degree on time.
+This school does not require freshmen to live on-campus.
+Not only is this school one of the best institutions in Rhode Island, 85.4% of its undergraduates come from out-of-state.
 Ever wish you had an easy way to see a college's grades in every subject?
 Now you do.
 Check out Salve Regina University's scorecard.

 Roger Williams University is among your best bets if you're planning on studying Fine & Studio Arts.
 It is established in the suburban area of Bristol, Rhode Island.